How To Tell If Someone Is Armed

 Granted, you can't detect intentions, as an armed person may simply be just another law-abiding concealed carrier like yourself.
 They also might not be.
 However, here are some tips, tricks and things to look for.

-Behaviors That Indicate A Concealed Handgun
+Behaviors that Indicate a Concealed Handgun

 People carrying a concealed handgun tend to exhibit certain behaviors.
-These behaviors are common among people who are engaged in lawful concealed carry and unlawful carry; you will never be able to discern intent or lawful carry by any of the telltale signs that a person is carrying a gun.
+These behaviors are common among people who are engaged in lawful and unlawful carry; you will never be able to discern intent or lawful carry by any of the telltale signs that a person is carrying a gun.

 Here are a few of the signs to watch for:

-Shortened gait on strong side.
-One of the telltale signs is a slightly truncated gait on one side of the body.
-Most likely it will be on the right side; more than 90 percent of the population is, after all, right-handed.
 Carrying a firearm on the strong side, especially in a holster on the waistband, may cause a person to shorten their stride, both consciously and unconsciously due to the presence of something on or about their leg that normally wouldn't be there.

 They make a "security feel" check.
 If a person seems to be touching a particular area often, and again it will often be on the right side on or about the hip, there's a good chance that's a "security check" or possibly a spot adjustment.
-It's especially common among newer carriers and people who aren't carrying with a sufficiently strong gun belt.
+It's especially common among newer carriers and people who aren't carrying with a sufficiently strong .

 Turning the strong side away from approaching people.
 If you notice a person that tends to turn their strong side away from people as they approach, that's a likely indicator they're concealing something.
 For instance, it's common for people carrying to only give "side hugs" with their weak side.